Buildings

 Our Circular Built Environment goals

-• Reduce carbon dioxide equivalent (CO2e) emissions across our value chain by 50% by 2030.
+• Reduce greenhouse gas emissions from our operations by 56% by 2030.

-• Design 100% of new products to be reusable, repairable or recyclable from 2021.
+• Design 100% of interiors to be reusable, repairable or recyclable by 2030.

 • Use only recycled or other sustainably sourced materials by 2030, with preference for post-recycled materials.

-• Reuse, repair or recycle all products and materials by 2030, with preference for reuse.
+• Reuse, repair or recycle all interiors by 2030, with preference for reuse.

 What we're doing